skycrown101/npc-sink/README.md

 # npc-sink (TownLife)

-This is a “town life” system for Roblox.
+This spawns “town life” NPCs in Roblox.

-You place a few invisible marker parts (town zone, road nodes, hotspots, etc) and it spawns simple NPCs that:
+You place a few invisible marker parts (town zone, road nodes, hotspots, spawn gates).
+Then it spawns simple NPCs that:
-- walk around on the roads
+- walk around on roads
 - sometimes stop at POIs
-- sometimes group up at hotspots and “talk”
+- sometimes group up at hotspots and talk
-- enter/leave through spawn gates (so they don’t just pop in)
+- enter/leave through gates (so they don’t pop in)

-It runs on the **client** and the NPCs are **not Humanoids** (they’re lightweight, R6-shaped part models).
+It runs on the client and the NPCs are not Humanoids (they’re lightweight, R6-shaped part models).

----

 ## How to use